apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

     result = FSDataOutputStream

-A zero byte file must exist at the end of the specified path, visible to all.
+A zero byte file MUST exist at the end of the specified path, visible to all.

-The updated (valid) FileSystem must contains all the parent directories of the path, as created by `mkdirs(parent(p))`.
+The updated (valid) FileSystem MUST contain all the parent directories of the path, as created by `mkdirs(parent(p))`.

 The result is `FSDataOutputStream`, which through its operations may generate new filesystem states with updated values of `FS.Files[p]`